 Our Canadian Branch is a team of passionate and dedicated educational leaders who volunteer their time to create connections-based learning opportunities for Canadian teachers and students.

 Canadian Partnership Director

 Leigh Cassell loves kids.
-She is a mom, innovator, adventurer, and partner in learning with teachers and students around the world.
-Leigh works as an AMDSB Technology Coach and she is Founder & President of the Digital Human Library.
-For the past 12 years Leigh has been teaching students in K-8 with a focus on integrating technologies effectively to inspire learning, create global connections for teachers and students, develop 21st Century Competencies, and prepare students to succeed as next generation learners.
-Leigh is an Apple Distinguished Educator, certified Google Educator, SMART Certified Interactive Teacher, and Co-Founder of A Kids’ Guide to Canada. #Learn2Connect #Connect2Learn
+She is an adventurer, innovator, and partner in learning with teachers and students around the world.
+Leigh works full-time as an AMDSB Teaching and Learning Coach and she is the Founder & President of the Digital Human Library.
+Driven by her passion to inspire in others a love of learning, Leigh’s expertise is grounded in why and how we integrate technology to build relationships (#Learn2Connect and #Connect2Learn), develop 21st Century Competencies, shape new literacy skills and prepare students to succeed as next generation learners.
+Leigh is an Apple Distinguished Educator, certified Google Educator, SMART Certified Interactive Teacher, Founder of the Ontario Edu Students’ Twitter Chat and Co-Founder of A Kids’ Guide to Canada.

 Jennifer Casa-Todd is a wife and mom to two teens and family is her first priority.
 Jen is currently a Teacher-Librarian at Cardinal Carter CHS in Aurora.
 Before that Jennifer was the Literacy Consultant for the York Catholic District School Board, as well as one of the lead learners in a District-wide initiative to build 21st century competencies using technology.
 Jen is also a Grad student at the University of Ontario Institute for Technology.
 She is passionate about connecting students to each other and to the world, and Jen believes that technology has the potential to transform learning in ways we can only imagine!
 With awesome power, comes awesome responsibility!
 Jen believes we need to think critically about issues of equity, access, privacy, and safety.